 - 7. Type "Hello World" in the value field of the "Edit parameters for Constant" dialog window and click Commit to save your changes.
 "Hello World" is a string value.
 In Kepler, all string values must be surrounded by quotes. - 8.
-In the firingCountLimit field type the number 10. - 9.
-In the Components and Data Access area, search for "Display" and select the Display actor found under "Textual Output." - 10.
-Drag the Display actor to the Workflow canvas. - 11.
-Connect the output port of the Constant actor to the input port of the Display actor. - 12.
+In the Components and Data Access area, search for "Display" and select the Display actor found under "Textual Output." - 9.
+Drag the Display actor to the Workflow canvas. - 10.
+Connect the output port of the Constant actor to the input port of the Display actor. - 11.
 Run the model (Figure 19).